leoschwab/xymbassadors/BrandSentiment/3rdPartyBrandExpression.md

 Based on all the information collected, the suggested path forward looks like:

 • NEM is the blockchain.
-XEM is the native coin.
+XEM is it's native coin.
 • Symbol is the blockchain.
-XYM is the native coin.
+XYM is it's native coin.
 • Put focus on Symbol brand building.
 • "NEM" will continue as a brand, but considering it is to be a subchain of Symbol, it is not deserving of brand focus.
 • "NIS1" is not to be a part of the branding.
-It is the name of the client, like catapult is the name of the Symbol client.
+It is the name of the client, as catapult is the name of the Symbol client.
 • "NEM" can be used synonymously with "XEM", just as "Ethereum" is synonymous with "ETH".
 If someone says "I can pay you with Cardano" - we know they intend to pay with ADA.
 We want the same clarity with our brands.
-If someone says "I'm going to buy Symbol" - it's obvious they are buying XYM.
+If someone says "I hold NEM" - it's obvious they have XEM.
+And if they ask "How can I stake Symbol" - It's clear the question is regarding XYM Harvesting.
 Likewise, when news about Symbol is released, it will be released as news about Symbol - Not as news "from NEM" or "by NEM"
 Even if some want that to be the case, there is no longer a primary NEM branded entity in which the news can be released by.